 2019 Player Profiles: Max Muncy’s In-Season Adjustment

-With the 2018 fantasy season now officially in the books, attention necessarily turns to 2019.
-Whether for determining which players owners should keep or simply aiding next year’s drafts, I’ll be evaluating players this offseason who had surprisingly strong or poor numbers this year.
-Were they one-offs who are poised to be drastically overrated or underrated next spring?
+While we now have to focus on the 2019 season, we can’t just ignore things that happened in 2018.
+Part of evaluating players for the coming season is in looking back at players who had surprisingly strong or poor numbers last season.
+Were they one-offs who are poised to be drastically overrated or underrated in coming drafts?
 Or was 2018 predictive, indicating a trend that owners need to be out in front of?
-Last time, I evaluated Orioles speedy infielder, Jonathan Villar.
-Today, another player who significantly elevated his stock this year, albeit one who couldn’t do things much more differently than Villar does: Dodgers infielder Max Muncy, whose late-season ability to make a counter-adjustment has me all-in for next season.
+Today, let’s take a look at a player who significantly elevated his stock in 2018; Dodgers infielder Max Muncy, whose late-season ability to make a counter-adjustment has me all-in for next season.

 Max Muncy, Los Angeles Dodgers